lexavtanke/CarND-Advanced-Lane-Lines/README.md

 Here is the example.
 ![Real image undistortion](./output_images/realDistUndist.png)

 Later in section **finding threshold** I try different color spaces like rgb, hls and hsv to find out which is the best to highlight lines on image, also I try different  gradients as x, y, magnitude and directional.
+After project review from Udacity and its suggestion to use b channel in LAB color space.
+This give me the greate improvement.
-Finaly I used combined threshold which consists of v channel from hsv, s channel from hsl and complex gradient threshold (**final threshold** section)
+Finaly I used combined threshold which consists of v channel from hsv, s channel from hsl, b channel from LAB and complex gradient threshold (**final threshold** section)

 Here is the result of my threshold function.
 ![Threshold](./output_images/Thresholded.png)